How to Get Over Breakup Trauma? 7 Ways To Recognize Trauma

 Different smells, sounds, or situations suddenly trigger the abusive events of your relationship and generate feelings of grief, anger, and fear.

-5. You are Overwhelmed by Different Feelings
+5. You Feel Overwhelmed by Different Feelings

 One moment, you are full of rage at the abusive way your partner treated you, and at the next moment, you are washed away by shame or sadness.